fantasycalendar/Fantasy-Calendar/public/policies/GDPR Privacy Policy.md

 ## Legal Basis for Processing Personal Data under the General Data Protection Regulation (GDPR)
-If you are from the European Economic Area (EEA), Fantasy-Calendar legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), Fantasy Calendar Ltd legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-Fantasy-Calendar may process your Personal Data because:
+Fantasy Calendar Ltd may process your Personal Data because:

 * We need to perform a contract with you
 * You have given us permission to do so